The Science of Ozone

 Powerful — and used responsibly

-Because ozone is a strong oxidant, it is applied in controlled concentrations and, for air treatment, in unoccupied spaces.
-Used correctly by trained operators, it is one of the safest and cleanest disinfection methods available — with no lasting chemicals left behind.
+Because ozone is a strong oxidant, it is applied in controlled concentrations and, for air treatment above occupied-space limits, in unoccupied spaces.
+Used correctly by trained operators, it is a clean disinfection and odor treatment method with no lasting chemical residue.

 See ozone working for your business